3D-iceland/volcanoes/README.md

 ## Chocolate molds
 ![](images/chocolates_c.jpg)

+STL files for 3D printing molds for casting silicone molds for chocolate making.
 See instructions and files in [Chocolate_molds](Chocolate_molds/) folder.

 ## GoogleEarth overview
 ![](images/KLM_ref_c.jpg)

+KLM files for loading into [Google Earth](https://earth.google.com/web/).
 See files in [KLM_refererences](KLM_refererences/) folder.

 ## Slicing of STL files

 3D models are prepared for printing in Ultimaker Cura configured for Crealty Ender Pro printer.
 Important: Top and bottom thickness has been doubled from 0.8mm to 1.6mm.
-Top thickness or else elevation lines may misprint in 3D printer.
-If making plaster molds, bottom thickness needs to be increased so the model does not deform when released from mold frame.
+Top thickness needs to be increased or else elevation lines may misprint in 3D printer.
+If making plaster molds, bottom thickness also needs to be increased so the model does not deform when pressed to release from mold frame.

 ## Credits